AdobeDocs/experience-manager-cloud-service.fr-FR/help/forms/configure-msdynamics.md

 >[!NOTE]
 >
->Microsoft&reg; Dynamics 365 cloud services and Form Data Model (FDM) are available out of the box only if you set up an [!DNL Experience Manager Forms] as a [!DNL Cloud Service] project based on [AEM Archetype 30](https://github.com/adobe/aem-project-archetype/releases/tag/aem-project-archetype-30) or later.-->
+>Microsoft&reg; Dynamics 365 cloud services and Form Data Model (FDM) are available out of the box only if you set up an [!DNL Experience Manager Forms] as a [!DNL Cloud Service] project based on [AEM Archetype 30](https://github.com/adobe/aem-project-archetype/releases/tag/aem-project-archetype-30) or later.
+-->

 ## Conditions préalables